Sober for the Holidays

 Every day of every year someone is progressing forward into the world; having a newborn, attending high school or college graduate, a newlywed couple, someone who is buying a new home, and yes, even someone getting their sobriety and stepping out of a drug and rehab treatment center.
-Each of these scenarios are full of the unknown, no one is really sure where the next path will lead, and running forward without any type of plan is foolhardy at best and destructive at worst.
+Each of these scenarios is full of the unknown, no one is really sure where the next path will lead, and running forward without any type of plan is foolhardy at best and destructive at worst.

 Regardless of the individual’s life situation though, one of the most difficult times of the year is the holiday season.

 The holiday to-do lists get longer: shopping, gifts and groceries; obligations, family and parties; and crowds, on the road and in the malls, so it is quite often people find themselves overwhelmed.

 For those of us who are newly sober or someone who has had sobriety for many years, this time of year we can find ourselves struggling a bit with all the commitments.
 The important part to remember is that we are not alone.
 From those in drug treatment centers to those of us who are firmly ensconced in the 12-Step community, help is readily available.

 However, if you are sober, feeling alone, and frightened — there something you can to do keep you from taking that first drink or drug.

 - Plan each day of your holiday.
 Finding people who are supportive of your recovery will be your first wall of defense.

 - Find an Alkathon.
 During Thanksgiving, Christmas and New Year’s some Alcoholics Anonymous groups hold marathon meetings called Alkathons.
 Most of these groups have meetings every hour on the hour to share their experience, strength, and hope.

 - Create a list.
 Make a list of at ten people you can call if you feel like drinking.
 Of course, the list should consist of people who will help prevent you from drinking and not go out with you to drink.
 If you have a cell phone, and most of us do, carry it with you at all times.